tpadilla10117/Shopper.com/NOTES.md

     - slice :
         - a slice is a collection of Reduc reducer logic and actions for a single feature

+    - thunk :
+        - Middleware in redux that sits between an action being dispatched and the action reaching the reducers.
+Redux thunk is a middleware that lets you call action creators that return a function instead of an action object.
+That function receives the store's dispatch method, which is then used to dispatch regular synchronous actions inside the function's body once the asynchronous operations have been completed.

     - createAsyncThunk :
         - a 'thunk' (middleware) that handles action types and dipatches right actions based on a returned promise.